DanielEWeeks/Daniel_E_Weeks/NOTES.md

 Generated a BibTex-formatted set of references from my Zotero database, and pasted them into the assets/ref.bib file.

 If the LaTeX tag for the article contains a dash '-' in it, then the BIB and ABSTRACT pop-ups do not work.
-To get those to work, I had to remove the tags.
+To get those to work, I had to remove the dashes.

 For example, this does not work